 Whichever method you choose to use, we hope that you are able to get all of your files back – a smashed screen can be extremely stressful, and it’s nice to have this weight off of your shoulders!

 Part 5: Deal with Android cracked screen correctly

-Broken phone screen can be classified in two categories:
+The broken phone screen can be classified into two categories:

 - Slightly Broken: where the touch glass is not shattered and is in operable condition.